Geolykt/EnchantmentsPlus/readme.md

    <li>Mitigated severe lag issues with the Spectral enchantment, also performed some optimisations.
 To get to the pervious way of how the enchantment worked, put the enchantment power to really high values</li>
    <li>Spectral now can use it's own Protection system nullifying the risk of McMMO/Jobs exploits</li>
    <li>Spectral performance increased noticeably.</li>
+   <li>Lots of performance improvements for periodically running tasks.</li>
   </ul>
  </li>
  <li>Code changes (doesn't affect behaviour as much):